ukui/peony/CONTRIBUTING.md

 If you are a new commer, I suggest you start by emitting an issue.
 I can get to know you from the issue you submitted, and there's no "risk" in emitting a issue.

 ## Translators are in short supply
-Peony-Qt is an i18n project, and it is shamed that I only studied Chinese and English.
+Peony is an i18n project, and it is shamed that I only studied Chinese and English.
 If you are familiar with English and proficient in other languages, I hope you can help me with the internationalization of the project.

 ## Pull request will be treated with caution
 I need to think carefully about your PR.
 If your idea doesn't agree with mine or I find a problem during my code review, I may refuse your request or ask you to modify it.